Skip to Content Skip to Footer Accessibility Concerns

 Average Teacher Salary

-With the Governing Board proposal of the Fiscal Year (FY) 2025 budget, the average salary of all teachers employed in the FY 2025 is $67,837, which includes Classroom Site Fund compensation.
+With the Governing Board adoption of the Fiscal Year (FY) 2025 budget, the average salary of all teachers employed in the FY 2025 is $67,837, which includes Classroom Site Fund compensation.
 As a comparison, the average salary of all teachers employed in FY 2024 was $68,092, a decrease in average teacher salary of $255.00, with no percentage change.

 The average teacher salary above is calculated by using the average base salary of $54,837 plus $13,000 in Classroom Site Fund compensation.